Nanousis/RiscY/README.md

      > **Note for Tang Primer 25K:** Due to a known bug, if using flash you may need to use the generated output.fs file.

 3. **Burning Program Files to Flash:**
-   - Build your application (see below) so that a binary file (e.g. `build0/program.bin`) is generated.
+   - Build your application (see below) so that an .ELF file (e.g. `build0/program.elf`) is generated.
    - Navigate to the `riscYcompiler/MergerV2/` directory and run:
      ```bash
      python3 merger.py
      ```
    - Drag and drop your binary (and optionally a 16×16 thumbnail image) onto the GUI and press “Merge.”
 This creates a merged_programs.bin file.
-   - In the Gowin programmer, update the start address to 0x500000 (if using Tang Primer 25K) and point to the merged binary file.
+   - In the Gowin programmer, update the start address to 0x500000 (if using Tang Nano20k or Tang Primer 25K) and point to the merged binary file.
 Then flash the bitstream.

 ---